ines-tools/.github/profile/README.md

 # Energy modelling workbench

 Energy modelling workbench contains several tools for energy system modelling.
-These tools to deal with various data formats and different model structures.
-An interoperable energy system data specification (ines-spec) is central to this project.
+The aim is to facilitate data transfers between various data formats and different model structures.
+An interoperable energy system data specification ([ines-spec](https://github.com/energy-modelling-workbench/ines-spec)) built on top of a flexible data model ([spine-data-model](https://github.com/energy-modelling-workbench/spine-data-model)) has been designed to facilitate data transfers.
+The system also allows to test modelling tools against the open certification process.

 ## Available tools
 An overview of the available tools:
 - an interoperable energy system data specification [ines-spec](https://github.com/energy-modelling-workbench/ines-spec)
 - data processing tools [ines-tools](https://github.com/energy-modelling-workbench/ines-tools)
 - transformers between data formats, e.g. [ines-flextool](https://github.com/energy-modelling-workbench/ines-flextool)
-- an interoperable energy system data specification [ines-spec](https://github.com/energy-modelling-workbench/ines-spec)
 - an open certification process [ines-certify](https://github.com/energy-modelling-workbench/ines-certify)

-The tools utilize a flexible data model [spine-data-model](https://github.com/energy-modelling-workbench/spine-data-model) that makes it easier to build data conversion tools.

 The tools can be used in various ways and can be appended with your own tools and models.